haraldsteinlechner/LearnOpenGL/src/8.guest/2024/8.stereo/Readme.md

     Again, there are many methods of varying complexity, most important however is to render a proxy mouse cursor at reasonable depth.

-    In this example i use a world-space circle directly rendered onto the object.
-This could be combined with different modes, or the cursor could be blitted directly to the quad buffer window using hardware overlay planes but let's stay simple.
+    In this example i use a world-space circle directly rendered onto the object serving as simple cursor placed at the correct depth.
+This could be combined with different modes, or the cursor could be blitted directly to the quad buffer window (ore even more complex using hardware mouse cursors...)

-    Instead of creating an acceleration data structure and really pick the scene using the center projection ray i use pixel readback for now.
-This can be implemented efficiently using asynchronous render-to-texture, but for now let's stay simple.
+    Next we need to get proper world space coordinates of the mouse cursor.
+This could be done by intersecting the center projection ray with the scene.
+    Most applications will have special code anyways, so in this example i will use the a super simple framebuffer readback based approach (old school).
     The standard code could look as such:
     ```
     {